 When Kirby introduced their identical sons in the Bronze Age, they were also known as the Newsboy Legion, even though they'd never sold a paper in their lives.

-The current incarnation of the Legion are clones of the originals (the sons don't exist Post-Crisis), and they still don't sell papers.
+The Post-Crisis incarnation of the Legion were clones of the originals (the sons didn't exist), and they still didn't sell papers.

-Walter Simonson tried to bring them up-to-date in Orion as the Newsgroup Legion, a term more recently used by Jimmy Olsen (although it remains to be seen if he's talking about the same kids).
+Walter Simonson tried to bring them up-to-date in Orion as the Newsgroup Legion, a term later used by Jimmy Olsen (although it wasn't revealed if he was talking about the same kids).

-Stephanie Brown, Batgirl 2009, originally operated under the superhero identity of 'the Spoiler.'
+Stephanie Brown, Batgirl (2009), originally operated under the superhero identity of the Spoiler.
 Her name and modus operandi came from her relationship with her father, the Cluemaster, who was a B-grade Riddler knockoff.
 Stephanie grew to despise her father and his criminal ways, so she would go out and leave clues to help Batman and Robin catch him, spoiling his crimes.
 However, Stephanie quickly branched out into crimefighting beyond her father and she no longer did any "spoiling", she would directly intervene and fight crime herself.
 She retained the name for years, not counting her brief tenure as the fourth Robin, and there became such a disconnect between her current activities and her original actions that even a lot of her fans did not know where her identity came from.
 In 2009, following the death of Batman, she inherited the Batgirl title from Cassandra Cain and the Spoiler identity was laid to rest.
 When she came back in New 52, she was back to her original motivation of spoiling her father's crimes.